By: Licensed Mold Assessor Brad Fishbein

 In my experiences in this industry, there are a TON of shady people and companies.
 I have seen on dozens of occasions where the remediation company puts fear into their clients and makes it sound like a life-or-death matter.
 They all love using the term "black mold" (more on that later) I have also seen situations where the estimate provided to the customer is thousands upon thousands of dollars more than it really should be.

 Once remediation is done correctly, the mold is gone and your home will be fine.
 To determine if a remediation company is worth hiring I have come up with a few tactics you can use to select the right remediation company.

 Consulting with multiple Mold Remediation companies can be tedious.

 You have this mold problem in a section of your home and you can't even go in that area for fear of getting sick.

 You want to get this "mold problem" solved as quickly and cheaply as possible.
 One of the mold professionals can't get out there until next Wednesday and another company wants to wait until you contact your insurance company.

 Let's say you call three remediation companies to come in to give you an estimate, the possibility exists that you may hear three completely different things.

 One may seem like a snake oil salesman,

-One may seem like fixing the issue is not a big deal,
+One may seem like fixing the mold problems is not a big deal,

 And the last one may make it seem like your house is going to fall down.